York–Scarborough line: Services

 Services operated along this line are run by TransPennine Express.
 Services are roughly hourly and operate to and from either York or Manchester.
 This is part of the North TransPennine route.

 Rolling stock on this line has consisted almost entirely of Class 185 DMUs since early 2007.
 However some Class 802 bi-mode units are also used as of 2025.

+Previously, East Midlands Trains ran summer Saturday services between St Pancras and Scarborough, arriving in the morning and returning in the late afternoon.
+It was quietly phased out, with the service no longer existing under the new operator East Midlands Railway.

 Scarborough also sees steam-hauled summer specials from York, hauled by various preserved steam locomotives.
 These have run most summers since 2002 under the name Scarborough Spa Express.

 There is also talk of reinstating the pre-1965 link to Pickering to connect the North Yorkshire Moors Railway to the national network from its southern end, allowing trains from Malton and beyond to reach Whitby.
 Such a move has been considered but does not seem likely for the foreseeable future.

 Incidents

 On 25 August 1845 the 12:15 train from York came off the rails 1/4 mi south of Kirkham Abbey, in the vicinity of Crambe, due to subsidence of an embankment beside the River Derwent.
 Thomas Cabry was on the engine and hurt his foot in the process.
 (Brian Lewis 1994: The Cabry Family, p.31).

 On 3 February 2009, a car hit the back of a train passing over Knapton level crossing.
 The driver was taken to hospital, but he was not kept in.
 There were no casualties on the train.
 The level crossing is an AHBC – automatic half barrier crossing.